krebisz/DataAnalyser/Workspace Workflow.md

 Follow these steps exactly when updating a workspace:

+Re-run required generators:

-Run Generate-ProjectTree.ps1
+Always run Generate-ProjectTree.ps1

-→ Creates an updated project-tree.txt.
+Run Generate-CodebaseIndex.ps1 if code structure changed

+Run Generate-DependencySummary.ps1 if dependencies may have changed

 Identify which documents require updating:

+Update MASTER_OPERATING_PROTOCOL.md only if collaboration rules change

-Update Bible only if architecture changed.
+Update Project Bible.md only if architecture changes

-Update Overview only if system capabilities changed.
+Update Project Overview.md only if system capabilities change

-Update Roadmap only if the phase or trajectory changed.
+Update Project Roadmap.md only if phase or trajectory changes

-Update Master Protocol only if collaboration rules change.
+Update SYSTEM_MAP.md only if structural intent changes

 Prepare the Refresh Bundle:

-Updated project-tree.txt
+Updated generated artifacts (project-tree.txt, codebase-index.md, dependency-summary.md)

-Any updated documentation (MASTER_OPERATING_PROTOCOL.md, Bible, Overview, Roadmap)
+Any updated documentation

 (Optional) Updated solution ZIP